Low Pressure Long Life

-- It reduces the heat generated by friction.
+- reduces the heat generated by friction

-- It allows for higher operating speed.
+- allows for increased operating speeds

-- It reduces the pressure rise gradient during compression.
+- reduces pressure during compression phases

 The special design prevents fluids from entering the compression chamber, avoiding overpressure issues typical of conventional gas springs.
 To protect end users, Xela employs safety systems that activate in three specific cases: when the stroke exceeds the design value (OVERSTROKE), in the event of excessive gas pressure (OVERPRESSURE), and in the presence of uncontrolled return of the moving element.
 For each of these potentially harmful and dangerous situations, Xela provides at least two safety systems operating in tandem, ensuring maximum reliability.